alexmodrono/typst-pandoc/README.md

 The easiest way to get started is to:
 1. Edit `metadata.yaml` to set your book's information
-2. Modify the files in `contents/` to add your chapters
+2. Modify the files in `contents/` to add your content
 3. Update `bibliography.bib` with your references
 4. Build the book using the commands below